Augmented reality: Commerce

-In 2018, Apple announced Universal Scene Description (USDZ) AR file support for iPhones and iPads with iOS 12.
+In 2018, Apple announced USDZ, a file format based on Universal Scene Description from Pixar, which allows 3D objects to be viewed in AR on iPhones and iPads with iOS 12.
 Apple has created an AR QuickLook Gallery that allows people to experience augmented reality through their own Apple device.

 In 2018, Shopify, the Canadian e-commerce company, announced AR Quick Look integration.
 Their merchants will be able to upload 3D models of their products and their users will be able to tap on the models inside the Safari browser on their iOS devices to view them in their real-world environments.